Functional interface

 Interpolation: Modifiers

 Modifiers are used to change the value to be inserted, before the characters get interpolated in the line.
 This is a powerful simplification.
+Some useful modifiers are already provided by default.
+They are also good examples how to write your own.

 Let's discuss this with an example.
 In traditional (gnu) gettext, you would write:

 printf(gettext("approx pi: %.6f\n"), PI);